 - Ball State University

 - Sarasota Memorial Health Foundation

 Areas of Expertise

 Healthcare philanthropy, educational philanthropy, principal and major gift fundraising, campaign management, prospect analytics and research

 About Adam Wilhelm

-A hands-on collaborator, Adam Wilhelm engages organizational leadership and volunteers at the strategic level, and translates their visions into implementable activities for development staff.
+A hands-on collaborator, Adam Wilhelm engages organizational leadership and volunteers and translates their visions into implementable activities for fundraising staff.
 Throughout his career, he has demonstrated consummate skill in a variety of areas, including:

 - Helping clients secure major gifts in support of their missions

 - Fostering board members’ understanding of their role in fundraising